 On Friday, 13 July, some brethren from Lodge St Molios left the sunny climes of Arran to head down to Barry in the Vale of Glamorgan, South Wales.
 The plan?
-To exemplify a third degree, Scottish style!
-Under the guidance of RWM Donald Mackay and the watchful eye of our beloved Secretary and Substitute PGM, DS Bannatyne, the degree team met each Monday night for a run through.
+To exemplify a Third Degree, Scottish style!
+Under the guidance of RWM Donald Mackay and the watchful eye of our beloved Secretary and Substitute PGM, DS Bannatyne, the degree team met each Monday night for a run-through.

 The temple in Barry is absolutely stunning and it was a real pleasure to do a degree there.
 The brethren of Breaksea Lodge had worked out all the details, so all we had to do was turn up and do the business.
 No pressure.
 Well, I say no pressure, but you all know that’s not quite how it goes, right?
-I mean we were performing in front of Captain Sir Norman Lloyd-Edwards, the Provincial Grand Master for the Masonic Province of South Wales!
+I mean, we were performing in front of Captain Sir Norman Lloyd-Edwards, the Provincial Grand Master for the Masonic Province of South Wales!

-Thankfully we all managed to pull it out the hat and put in a very decent performance, much to our relief!
+Thankfully we all managed to pull it out of the hat and put in a very decent performance, much to our relief!

 So then it was time for a few photos and then down to the Festive Board.
-And here the Breaksea boys had really laid it on!
+And here, the Breaksea boys had really laid it on!
 The meal was thoroughly enjoyable.
 Murray was especially pleased as he got two puddings and a bowl of after-eight mints!

 The photos are below, but they look better on Google+ where you can download them to your own computer as well: Google+ Album

 We managed to make the 6 o’clock boat back to Arran on the Sunday as well.
 So, all in all, it was a great weekend of freemasonry and harmony.
 Thank you all for your hard work!